INSIDER TRADES · FORM 4

 How is this different from openinsider or edgartools?

 openinsider.com is a free website you read in a browser — great for eyeballing, not built as a JSON API. edgartools is an excellent open-source Python library that parses EDGAR yourself, which means you also run and maintain the parser, the deduper, and the SEC fair-access rate limiting.
-Filingrail is a hosted REST API: no parser to maintain, billed through RapidAPI, and every record links back to its source filing via meta.source_filing_url.
+Filingrail is a hosted REST API: no parser to maintain, billed through RapidAPI, and every record links back to its source filing via a per-record filing_url.

 What do the transaction codes mean?